A Summer Travel Program In Costa Rica

 DAYS 1-3: ORIENTATION & RAFTING

 Students fly into the capital of San Jose, Costa Rica and drive via private bus to a lodge based on the outskirts of the city.
 We get started right away with orientation activities and excursions, including a visit to a sustainable coffee farm and an awesome one-day rafting adventure.
+We also hold an in-depth discussion about the health care system in Costa Rica to contextualize our time together.

-DAYS 7-10: WILDERNESS FIRST AID AND ZIP-LINE CANOPY TOUR
+DAYS 4-7: WILDERNESS FIRST AID AND ZIP-LINE CANOPY TOUR

-DAYS 14-15: PACIFIC COAST SURFING & EXPLORATION
+DAYS 13-15: PACIFIC COAST ALTERNATIVE HEALTH & SURFING

 DAYS 16-17: FINAL PROGRAM CLOSURE AND DEPARTURE